Using Forests in Multivariate Regression Discontinuity Designs: Estimation and Inference

 Following \citet{IK12}, the choice of the bandwidth $h$ is usually obtained by minimizing the asymptotic expansion of

 with respect to $h$.
 However, \citet{CCT14} note that the MSE-optimal bandwidth obtained from optimizing \eqref{eqn:mse-opt}, denoted as $h^*$, is oversmoothing in the sense that $n(h^{{*}})^{5}$ does not converge to 0, leading to a bias term that must be corrected in order to conduct valid inference.
-They propose subtracting from $\widehat{\tau}_{\texttt{llr}}(x^c;h^*)$ an estimated bias term and then adjust the standard error to account for the variation in the estimation of the bias term.
+They propose subtracting from $\widehat{\tau}_{\texttt{llr}}(x^c;h^*)$ an estimated bias term and then adjusting the standard error to account for the uncertainty in the bias estimation.
 This procedure, however, does not readily generalize to multivariate RD designs.
-Although \citet{Z12} proposes a similar MSE-optimal bandwidth selector in the bivariate case, valid inference still requires bias correction due to oversmoothing.
+Although \citet{Z12} proposes a similar MSE-optimal bandwidth selector in the bivariate case, valid inference still requires bias correction due to oversmoothing, which is technically challenging beyond one dimension and to our knowledge there is no such proposal in the existing literature.
 In empirical research involving multiple scores, the multivariate problem is usually reduced to one dimension so that univariate methods can apply.